ergemp/EPG_stats/README.md

 ## Gathering the performance report
 To generate a report run the fv_stats.generate_report procedure with the required parameters.

 The following command will generate an overview report of the postgresql database for the last one day.
+The awr.txt file should be created in the $PGDATA directory.

 ```
 call fv_stats.generate_report (cast(extract (epoch from now()) as bigint), INTERVAL '1 days', 'awr.txt');
 ```

+Sample report can be found in the "sample" directory.